Watch! This video to learn about the Tuition Assistance Plan.

 You must meet all of the following guidelines:

 - You must not be on a performance improvement plan (or written warning), or have been on one within the previous 90 days.

 - Courses must be part of a degree or certificate program.
 This program does not cover individual classes.

 - You must have your classes pre-approved for reimbursement and they must begin on or after your hire date.

 - You must be taking classes or degree programs offered by an institution accredited by the regional college accreditation associations.

-- You must receive a grade of C or better, “pass” if a “pass/fail” course or a rating of “completed,” and you must receive college credit.
+- You must receive a grade of C or better, “pass” if a “pass/fail” course or a rating of “completed,” and you must receive college credit or diploma/degree.